Antonio Pineda Lucena

 In 2005, he was recruited by the Centro de Investigación Príncipe Felipe (CIPF, Valencia, Spain) to direct, as Principal Investigator, the Structural Biochemistry laboratory and the NMR platform of the same center.
 During this period (2005-2015), he also held different research management responsibilities related to the Presidency of the Research Committee, the Direction of the Advanced Therapies Program, and the Deputy Direction of the CIPF.

 In 2015, he joined the Instituto de Investigación Sanitaria La Fe (IIS La Fe, Valencia, Spain) as Director of the Drug Discovery Unit and, at the same time, as Coordinator of the Joint Unit in Clinical Metabolomics CIPF/IIS La Fe.
 During this period, he also occupied the Direction of the Area of Research in Innovation in Diagnostics and Therapeutics and the Presidency of the Innovation Committee of IIS La Fe.

 In 2019, he accepted the Direction of the Molecular Therapies Program and that of the Laboratory of Medicinal Chemistry at Cima Universidad de Navarra (Pamplona, Spain).
-At the same time, he holds the Director of Translational Research position and Deputy Director of the same entity.
+He has held the position of Director of Translational Research and Deputy Director of the same entity.
 Since September 2022, he has been Scientific Director of Cima.